Art-Sells/HPM/HPMCodeBase/MASS/MASSCodeBase/README.md

 ### Code Explanation:

 1. **Fetching Groups**:
-   - Groups are fetched and filtered to remove inactive ones (`cVatop = 0`, `cVact = 0`, etc.).
+   - Groups are fetched dynamically based on user activity.
+   - No fixed intervals for fetching or swapping.

 2. **Dynamic Swaps**:
+   - Swaps are triggered based on `useEffect` monitoring `vatopGroups` for changes.
-   - Unlimited swaps for `cdVatop <= 0.01` with intervals capped at **10 seconds**.
+   - Unlimited swaps are allowed for `cdVatop <= 0.01`.
-   - Dynamically scale fees for `cdVatop > 0.01`.

 3. **State Management**:
-   - Preserve `prevVatopGroups` to track changes and trigger swaps appropriately.
+   - Synchronize `prevVatopGroups` to track changes and trigger swaps appropriately.

 4. **Swap Logic**:
-   - Swaps are triggered based on changes in `cVactTaa` or `cVactDa`.
-   - Added/deleted groups skip swaps temporarily to ensure state accuracy.
+   - Swaps are wrapped within the `handleSwaps` function to handle fee deduction and safeguards.
+   - Only trigger swaps when conditions are met.

 ## Smart Contract *(coming soon)*